MaayanLab/prismexp/README.md

 ## Code example

 The following example will download the ARCHS4 gene expression and build 50 gene expression clusters.
 This process will, depending on the used hardware, take considerable amount of time.
-It also requires about 4GB of diskspace per gene expression cluster.
-(50*4 ~ 200GB).
-Additional to the 50 gene-gene matrices the algorithm will also compute a coorelation matrix across clusters.
-Memory consumption will depend on clustering, but should stay below 16GB.
+It also requires about 1GB of diskspace per gene expression cluster.
+Additional to the 50 gene-gene matrices the algorithm will also compute a correlation matrix across clusters.
+Memory consumption will depend on clustering, but should stay below 8GB.

 ### Python3